Cannon-Thurston Maps for Kleinian Groups: Point pre-images of the Cannon-Thurston Map

 \section{Point pre-images of the Cannon-Thurston Map}

-In this section, we determine the pre-images of points under the Cannon-Thurston map for degenerate free Kleinian groups $G$.
-The results are extended to arbitrary finitely generated Kleinian groups.
+In this section, we first determine the pre-images of multiple points under the Cannon-Thurston map for degenerate free Kleinian groups $G$.
+We then indicate the modifications necessary to extend the results to arbitrary finitely generated Kleinian groups.
+This is done for two reasons: \\ a) Otal had specifically conjectured \cite{otal-thesis} the structure of the Cannon-Thurston maps we prove for handlebody groups.\\ b) The additional work required for arbitrary finitely generated Kleinian groups involves extra book-keeping with respect to a finite family of ends.\\ The extra generality at this stage would tend to clutter up the exposition.

 We shall not have need to distinguish between the hyperbolic manifold and its bi-Lipschitz model any longer and will denote the manifold by $M$.

 We set up some notation for the purposes of this section.
 Let $G$ be a free degenerate Kleinian group without parabolics.
 Suppose that $G$ is not geometrically finite.
 Let $M = {\mathbb{H}}^3/G$ be the quotient manifold.
 Note that the limit set of $G$ is all of the sphere at infinity.
 Hence $M$ is its own convex core.
 Let $H$ be a compact core of $M$. $H$ is a handlebody whose inclusion into $M$ induces a homotopy equivalence.
 In fact, $M$ deformation retracts onto $H$.
 Then $\til H$ is embedded in $\til{M} = {\mathbb{H}}^3$.
 Let $\Gamma$ denote the Cayley graph of $G$ with respect to some finite generating set of $G$.
-Assume that $\Gamma$ is embedded in $\til H$.
+Assume that $\Gamma$ is equivariantly embedded in $\til H$ with edges being mapped to geodesic segments.
 Let $S$ denote the boundary surface of $H$.
 We assume that the ending lamination $\Lambda_{EL}$ is a geodesic lamination on $S$ equipped with some (any) hyperbolic metric.
-This is well-defined up to Dehn twists along simple closed curves in $S$ that bound disks in $H$.
-To avoid this ambiguity we will refer to the ending lamination in the Masur domain as $\Lambda_{ELH}$. $M \setminus Int( H)$ is homeomorphic to $S \times [0, \infty )$ and is bi-Lipschitz homeomorphic to an end $M_S$ of a simply degenerate hyperbolic manifold without accidental parabolics \cite{bowditch-model} \cite{minsky-elc3}.
-Thus $S \times [0, \infty ) \subset N$ equipped with its {\it intrinsic} path metric is bi-lipschitz homeomorphic to $M_S$.
+This is well-defined only up to Dehn twists along simple closed curves in $S$ that bound disks in $H$ and gives a well-defined ending lamination in the Masur domain by Theorem \ref{elinmd}.
+To make this explicit, we denote the ending lamination in the Masur domain by $\Lambda_{ELH}$. $M \setminus Int( H)$ is homeomorphic to $S \times [0, \infty )$ and is bi-Lipschitz homeomorphic to an end $M_S$ of a simply degenerate hyperbolic manifold without accidental parabolics \cite{bowditch-model} \cite{minsky-elc3}.
+Thus $S \times [0, \infty ) \subset M$ equipped with its {\it intrinsic} path metric is bi-lipschitz homeomorphic to $M_S$.
 We shall have need to pass interchangeably between these two below.